geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Nor rest nor sleep are mine," the maid replies,
 " While still in doubt my future prospect lies.
 " Mov'd by my prayers, unnotie'd by the guard,
-" A page for me a secret door unbarr'd ;
+" A page for me a secret door unbarr'd;